ripio/sdkjs/packages/modalConnector/README.md

 # Intro

+ModalConnector is a class that allows you to interact with the blockchain using the Web3Modal library.

 #### Disclaimer

 This repository is still a "work in progress", we appreciate any feedback you can provide us.